 Rotten Tomatoes saw 25 percent higher click-through rate on pages with markup.
 And, the Food Network saw 35 percent increase in visits for recipes with markup.

-Schemas are what help Google display rich snippets in search results, still making them an important part of SEO in 2018.
+Schemas are what help Google display rich snippets in search results, still making them an important part of SEO.

 You can now add schema to a page’s header using JSON-LD.
 Use a generator like this one from Hall Analysis for basic markup needs.